Futures trading conditions

 Partial fills may occur on Limit orders and the remaining amount stays in the market as a Limit order and may be filled within the order duration.
 Market orders can be filled at numerous levels, the price paid will be the volume weighted average price of all the fills.

-With Saxo Bank you avoid physical delivery of the underlying asset on expiry of a Futures Contract, which is not supported.
-Therefore, we advise you to take note of the expiry and first notice dates (FND) of any Futures Contracts in which you have positions and ensure they are closed before the appropriate day, as described below.
+With Saxo Bank Switzerland you avoid physical delivery of the underlying asset on expiry of a futures contract, which is not supported.
+Therefore, we advise you to take note of the expiry and first notice dates (FND) of any futures contracts in which you have positions and ensure they are closed before the appropriate day, as described below.

-- If the expiry day is prior to the first notice day (FND) the contract will be closed on the expiry day.
+- If the expiry day is prior to the first notice day (FND) as utilised by Saxo Bank Switzerland, the contract will be closed on the expiry day.

-- If the FND is the same or prior to the expiry day the contract will be closed the weekday prior to the FND.
+- If the FND as utilised by Saxo Bank Switzerland is the same or prior to the expiry day the contract will be closed the trading day prior to such FND.